transcend-io/helm-charts/README.md

 ## Deployment examples

-**Note:** This example of `values.yaml` assumes you have deployed (A) a working Kubernetes cluster, and (B) an `alb` AWS application load balancer ingress controller.

 The following are sample `values.yaml` files for deploying Sombra in an AWS EKS cluster with different configurations.
+- Each example assumes you have deployed (A) a working Kubernetes cluster, and (B) an `alb` AWS application load balancer ingress controller.

-In each example, we are exposing Sombra's `sombra-transcend-ingress` server (for communication with Transcend through an internet-facing load balancer) and Sombra's  `sombra-customer-ingress` server (for communication with internal services through an internal load balancer).
+- In each example, we are exposing Sombra's `sombra-transcend-ingress` server (for communication with Transcend through an internet-facing load balancer) and Sombra's  `sombra-customer-ingress` server (for communication with internal services through an internal load balancer).

 ### Deploying Sombra without TLS